 Wow, that was some winter!
 It was truly not fun feeling trapped at home with endless snowstorms and the bitter cold outdoors.
 But now that the groundhog's predictions might just be coming true, this Friday is a perfect opportunity to venture out!
 Powerhouse Arena is having a show of The Dozen's art (not just prints this time!) and the opening is this Friday night.
 Hope to see you there.
 Personally, I'm looking forward to kicking back and sipping wine surrounded by great art and illustrators alike.
 Bring it!

 I am a Brooklyn-based children's book author and illustrator.
-Some of my books include: My Subway Ride, My Taxi Ride, I'm Your Peanut Butter Big Brother, Every-Day Dress-Up, B is for BROOKLYN, and, most recently, Daddy Christmas & Hanukkah Mama.
+Some of my books include: My Subway Ride, My Taxi Ride, I'm Your Peanut Butter Big Brother, Every-Day Dress-Up, B is for BROOKLYN, and Daddy Christmas & Hanukkah Mama.